 Figure 2.2: Steps for sending an Ethernet frame.
+Buffer descriptor is abbreviated as BD.

-DMA read operation of the buffer descriptor (Step 3).
+When the OS needs to indicate that a frame is ready to be sent, the steps shown in Figure 2.2 are followed.
+First, the OS is informed (i.e., by an application) that a frame in memory is ready to be sent.
+To do so, the OS creates a buffer descriptor of this frame in memory (Step 1).
+Then, the OS notifies the NIC that a new buffer descriptor is available in memory, ready to be fetched (Step 2).
+The NIC initiates a DMA read operation of the buffer descriptor (Step 3).
 Having processed the buffer descriptor, the NIC knows the address of the pending frame in memory, hence it initiates another DMA read operation to retrieve the frame's content (Step 4).
 When all the segments of the frame arrive at the NIC's local memory, the NIC transmits the frame onto the wire (Step 5).
 Finally, depending on how the OS has configured the NIC, an interrupt might be generated by the NIC to indicate that a frame has been transmitted (Step 6).
 This approach requires copying between the main memory and the NIC's local memory.

 Likewise, to receive an Ethernet frame, the steps of Figure 2.3 are followed.
 First, we assume that the OS has already allocated a buffer descriptor that points to a free memory location and the NIC has fetched this descriptor into its' local memory via DMA.
-Then, upon a frame reception, the NIC stores it to its local receive buffer (Step 1).
-Assuming that the system has enough memory available to host this frame, the NIC initiates a write operation of the frame's data via DMA (Step 2).
-By examining the next free buffer descriptor (which was previously fetched as we assumed), the NIC determines the memory address where the frame will be stored.
-Next, once the frame is written into memory, the NIC updates the buffer descriptor with the size occupied by the new frame and possibly some checksum information.
-The buffer descriptor is now ready to be written into the memory via DMA (Step 3).
+Then, upon a frame reception, the NIC stores the frame in its local receive buffer (Step 1).
+By examining the next free buffer descriptor (in Figure 2.3 we assume that this descriptor is already created), the NIC determines the memory address where the frame will be stored.
+Then, the NIC initiates a write operation of the frame's data via DMA (Step 2).
+Once the frame is written into memory, the NIC updates the buffer descriptor with the size occupied by the new frame and possibly some checksum information.
+The updated buffer descriptor is now ready to be written to memory via DMA (Step 3).
 Finally, depending on how the OS has configured the NIC, an interrupt might be generated by the NIC to indicate that the frame has been received (Step 4).

 Figure 2.3: Steps for receiving an Ethernet frame.
-We assume that the OS has already created a buffer descriptor that points to a free memory region and the NIC has read this descriptor into its' local memory via DMA.
+We assume that the OS has already created a buffer descriptor (BD) that points to a free memory region and the NIC has read this descriptor into its local memory via DMA.